 The search was led by John Isaacson and Ariannah Mirick and is among the firm's many completed executive searches in the academic healthcare sector.

 Academic medical centers defy standardization: they vary in their organization, geography, scholarly emphasis, and clinical reach.
 The healthcare consultants at Isaacson, Miller bring both fluency in the core missions of AMCs as well as a commitment to investing the time necessary to understand the unique culture, structure, and business of each institution they serve.
 Our clients include major and emerging medical centers, publics and privates, urban and rural.
-Among our recent senior executive placements are the following:

 The Washington University in St. Louis selected David H. Perlmutter, MD as its Executive Vice Chancellor for Medical Affairs and Dean of the School of Medicine, effective December 2015.
 Dr. Perlmutter served as the Physician-in-Chief and Scientific Director of the Children's Hospital of Pittsburgh and also as the Vira I. Heinz Endowed Chair of Pediatrics.